 Kirk Cameron’s Revive Us 2 in Theaters for a Night of Hope, Courage and Unity

-LIFE Today will feature Kirk Cameron and his upcoming theater event Revive Us 2 on October 10, 2017.
+LIFE Today will feature Kirk Cameron and his upcoming theater event Revive Us 2 today.
 Kirk will discuss Revive Us 2, a national family meeting, broadcast live in theaters nationwide the evening of Tuesday October 24 and rebroadcast on Wednesday, November 1, 2017.

 The nationwide gathering, broadcast live from the Museum of the Bible, will offer an inspiring night of hope, courage & unity featuring discussion on critical national issues from known leaders of faith and also include prayer and worship.
 Kirk will bring together guests that include Dr. Ben Carson, Joni Eareckson Tada, Francis Chan, Ravi Zacharias, Trillia Newbell and musical guests Zach Williams and Christian Cuevas.

-The Stream’s Nancy Flory sat down with Kirk this week to talk about what people can expect from the event.
+The Stream’s Nancy Flory sat down with Kirk in September to talk about what people can expect from the event.